MicrosoftDocs/Viva/WorkplaceAnalytics/Use/Explore-Metrics-external-collaboration.md

 *Collaboration hours*

-Collaboration hours = email + meeting hours combined.
+Collaboration hours = email plus meeting hours combined.
-Each bar represents the average number of collaboration hours that tenant measured employeess in that organization have collaborated with external domains, where average = sum of collaboration hours during all selected weeks divided by the number of weeks in the selected date range in the page filters on the right.
+Each bar represents the average number of collaboration hours that tenant measured employees in that organization have collaborated with external domains, where average = sum of collaboration hours during all selected weeks divided by the number of weeks in the selected date range in the page filters on the right.

 *Average*

 The **Average** line on bar charts represents the average of averages = sum of average of collaboration hours for each organization divided by the number of organizations.
-Average collaboration hours for each organization = total collaboration hours for an organization divided by the number of measured employees in that organization.
+Average collaboration hours for each organization = total collaboration hours for the organization divided by the number of measured employees in that organization.
 Bars are sorted on hours (descending).

 *Trend chart*